Dendrite: Structure and function

 Most synapses are axodendritic, involving an axon signaling to a dendrite.
 There are also dendrodendritic synapses, signaling from one dendrite to another.
 An autapse is a synapse in which the axon of one neuron transmits signals to its own dendrite.

-The general structure of the dendrite is used to classify neurons into multipolar, bipolar and unipolar types.
+The general structure of the dendrite is used to classify neurons into multipolar, bipolar, and unipolar types.
 Multipolar neurons are composed of one axon and many dendritic trees.
 Pyramidal cells are multipolar cortical neurons with pyramid-shaped cell bodies and large dendrites that extend towards the surface of the cortex (apical dendrite).
 Bipolar neurons have two main dendrites at opposing ends of the cell body.
 Many inhibitory neurons have this morphology.
-Unipolar neurons, typical for insects, have a stalk that extends from the cell body that separates into two branches with one containing the dendrites and the other with the terminal buttons.
+Unipolar neurons, typical for insects, have a stalk that extends from the cell body, separating into two branches with one containing the dendrites and the other with the terminal buttons.
 In vertebrates, sensory neurons detecting touch or temperature are unipolar.
 Dendritic branching can be extensive and in some cases is sufficient to receive as many as 100,000 inputs to a single neuron.

+Neurons grow dendrites in highly specific shapes that determine which inputs are received and processed; in simple terms: structure leads to function.
+Additionally, small molecular changes can have a significant change in functions that can contribute to developmental disorders.
+Different dendritic cell types use mechanisms in distinct ways to generate diverse dendritic trees that connect the nervous system.

+Specific lipids are important in the process of mechanisms in dendrites.
+Glycerophospholipids and their interacting proteins are a specific lipid that is crucial in the initiation and elongation that is involved in the growth of dendritic spines and branches.
+While the mechanism that supports dendritic branching isn't entirely understood, phosphoinositides (PIPs) in the plasma membrane have been found to be a key factor in shaping dendrites by downstream signaling.